 Traveling Kakheti’s Wine Roads

 You will almost definitely start your journey in Tbilisi so take the time to soak up the ambience of this city at the heart of Georgian culture.
 Visit the old town including capturing the view from the aerial tramway that passes over it.
 You can also start your wine research at the Vino Underground wine bar at 15 Galaktion Tabidze St or the more modern Easy Wine Bar at 7 Bambis Rigi Street.
-Once you are ready to hit the road, find a wine tour operator that your hotel recommends or hire a good taxi and you are off.
+Once you are ready to hit the road, find a wine tour operator (check out our recommendations above) or hire a good taxi and you are off.
 The road to Kakheti takes a couple of hours.
 Once there you might want to base yourself in the historic and atmospheric town of Sighnaghi.
 From here you have monasteries, restaurants, wineries and dramatic scenery all around you and within easy reach – and all of it soaked in history and powerful evocative wines.

 UNESCO recognized qvevri as heritage not just of Georgia but of humanity – wine history is just that important!